stoeps13/connections-doc/source/user/communities/t_com_add_sharepoint_widget.md

 Community members can access the documents from the **SharePoint Library** tab.

+!!! note
-**Note:** If members are using incognito mode in Google Chrome, they must update cookie settings to allow all cookies to enable the SharePoint app in incognito mode.
+    If members are using incognito mode in Google Chrome, they must update cookie settings to allow all cookies to enable the SharePoint app in incognito mode.

 **Parent topic:**[Adding apps to increase capabilities](../communities/c_com_add_widgets.md)